xavierjohn/FunctionalDDD/RailwayOrientedProgramming/README.md

 Bind calls the given function if the result is in success state and return the new result.

-### Tee
+### Tap

-Tee calls the given function if the result is in success state and returns the same result.
+Tap calls the given function if the result is in success state and returns the same result.

 ### Compensate